emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > implementation compliant with TEAPv1, the version
 > number MUST be set to one (1).

-Received Ver
+Received-Ver

-> The Received Ver field is a single octet and MUST be set to the
+> The Received-Ver field is a single octet and MUST be set to the
 > TEAP version number received during version negotiation.
 Note
 > that this field only provides protection against downgrade
 > attacks, where a version of EAP requiring support for this TLV is